Echo226/dataviz-usa-airlines-performance/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

 - How does USA carriers' on-time performance vary over time?
-- What are the top-5 busiest airlines for different airports?
+- What are the top-5 busiest flights for different airports?
+- How are the top-5 busiest flights perform for different airports?